FESOM/fesom2/docs/general_configuration/general_configuration.rst

 ``namelist.config`` pairs ``ib_num=1`` with ``use_icebergs=.false.``, so the
 single placeholder entry stays inactive until the module is switched on.
 Running with an empty iceberg population is supported and simply produces no iceberg fluxes.
-A realistic circum-Antarctic distribution derived from synthetic aperture radar imagery, as described by Wesche and Dierking (2014), is the dataset the module was developed against.
+A realistic circum-Antarctic distribution of nearly 7000 icebergs, derived from synthetic aperture radar imagery, is available from :cite:`wesche2015`.

 Grounding
 """""""""